 You can check the score of the individual posts when you edit them or in the all posts section.
 You can even filter them quickly using the powerful filters and bulk actions in Rank Math.
 But, that does not give you a complete picture.

 At the bottom right, you also have a link to the full report.
-Clicking that will take you to the Site Analytics Report, which we’ve discussed later in the article.
+Clicking that will take you to the Site Analytics Report, which we’ve discussed later in this article.

-The SEO performance overview gives you a quick update on your search traffic, overall impressions, clicks generated, and the total number of keywords you’re ranking for.
+The SEO performance overview gives you a quick update on your search traffic, overall impressions, clicks generated, the total number of keywords you’re ranking for, and the average position.
 The handy line graph gives you a quick view of the overall trend for all these metrics.
 Here is how it appears:

 On the bottom right, you have a link to the full report.
 Clicking the link will take you to the SEO Performance tab, which we’ve discussed later in this article.